horizonx-tech/chainsight-cli/docs/index.md

           Specifies type of the component to create

           Possible values:
           - event-indexer:     To synchronize event data
+          - algorithm-indexer: To store data from chainsight-canisters and collect them into other types of data
           - snapshot:          To periodically take and store snapshots from Contract and other Canisters
           - relayer:           To relay data to other blockchains

   -v, --verbose...
           Displays detailed information about operations. -vv will generate a very large number of messages and can affect performance